ABOUT THE SHOW

 of our society.

-Safa's Story is available for performances at schools and community centers in San Diego.
+Safa's Story is available as a virtual program for schools and communities anywhere in the United States.

 If you have questions, please contact us at